 Note: For young people in federal facilities that do not participate in Medicaid and CHIP, states are required to ensure compliance with all service provisions after release, including screening, diagnostic, and case management services.
-For young people in state and local facilities that do not provide Medicaid and CHIP-covered services, states must similarly ensure compliance with services after release and must additionally provide documentation showing that the services cannot be provided within the state carceral facility.
-Finally, in situations when a carceral facility is already providing the required services, providers in carceral settings do not necessarily have to enroll in Medicaid and CHIP as long as the service requirements are met.
+For young people in state and local facilities that do not provide Medicaid and CHIP-covered services, states must similarly ensure compliance with services after release and must additionally maintain documentation showing that the services cannot be provided within the state or local carceral facility.
+Finally, in situations when a carceral facility is already providing the required services, providers in carceral settings do not necessarily have to enroll or bill in Medicaid and CHIP as long as the service requirements are met and are consistent with Medicaid and CHIP requirements.
 For more information, correctional administrators can review the FAQs published by the Centers for Medicare & Medicaid Services (CMS).